cvvergara/vrprouting/doc/or_tools/por_knapsack.rst

 Description
 -------------------------------------------------------------------------------

-The bin packing problem is an optimization problem, in which items of different sizes must be packed into a finite number of bins or containers, each of a fixed given capacity, in a way that minimizes the number of bins used.
-The problem has many applications, such as filling up containers, loading trucks with weight capacity constraints, creating file backups in media and technology mapping in FPGA semiconductor chip design.
+The knapsack problem is a problem in combinatorial optimization:
+Given a set of items, each with a weight and a value, Determine the number of each item to include in a collection so that the total weight is less than or equal to a given limit and the total value is as large as possible

 Signatures
 -------------------------------------------------------------------------------

-.. rubric:: Summary

 .. admonition:: \ \
    :class: signatures

-   | vrp_bin_packing(`Weights SQL`_, bin_capacity, [``max_rows``])
+   | por_knapsack(`Weight Costs SQL`_, capacity, [``max_rows``])
-   | Returns set of (bin_number, item_id)
+   | RETURNS SET OF (item_id)
    | OR EMPTY SET

 Parameters